Criss-Cross Deletion Correcting Codes: Optimal Constructions with Efficient Decoders: Construction of Optimal -Criss-Cross deletion correcting Codes over Arbitrary Alphaets

-To determine the redundancy of $\mathcal{C}_2(\boldsymbol{a},\boldsymbol{b},\boldsymbol{c},\boldsymbol{d})$, we need to calculate the number of valid arrays.
-We assume that $n$ is a multiple of $q$.
+We are now ready to calculate the number of valid arrays.
+We assume that $n-2$ is a multiple of $q$.
 In cases where this assumption does not hold, we may need to use either the floor or ceiling function in specific instances.
 While this may introduce more intricate notation, it does not influence the asymptotic analysis when employing Stirling’s formula.